Basic Environment Setup

 $ docker run --rm -it hhb4tools/hhb:2.6.17 bash # Start a temporary HHB container

-The HHB image is large (~7GB).
-Downloading may take some time.
-Please ensure sufficient disk space.
+The HHB image is large (about 7 GB).
+Downloading it may take time, so please wait patiently and confirm that you have sufficient disk space.

 Obtaining Example Code